rackerlabs/support-how-to/content/cloud-sites/cloud-sites-faq.md

     "Cloud Sites".
 3. Click on the site to which you want to add a cron backup.
 4. Click on the "Features" tab on the top navigation bar.
-5. Scroll down to the section called &ldquo;Scheduled Tasks (Cron Jobs).&rdquo;
+5. Scroll down to the section called "Scheduled Tasks (Cron Jobs)."
     This is where you will see all tasks that you have scheduled and their status for that particular domain.
-6. Add a new task by clicking the &ldquo;Add New Task&rdquo; button.
+6. Add a new task by clicking the "Add New Task" button.
 (NOTE: All newly created cron jobs are enabled by default.)
 7. Enter a task name.
-For this example, let&rsquo;s call our task as &ldquo;Wake Me Up.&rdquo;
+For this example, let's call our task as "Wake Me Up."
 8. Enter the email address where you want the output from your task to be sent.
-For this illustration, we&rsquo;ll enter sleepyuser@myhome.com.
+For this illustration, we'll enter sleepyuser@myhome.com.
 9. The script that was chosen is written in Perl.
-So we&rsquo;ll choose Perl as the command language.
+So we'll choose Perl as the command language.
-10. Under the Command to Run option, it&rsquo;s important to note that the top-level fully qualified path will be appended to the script path.
+10. Under the Command to Run option, it's important to note that the top-level fully qualified path will be appended to the script path.
     Now the fully qualified path to our script is:

         /mnt/Target01/123456/www.wakeupcall.com/scripts/wakemeup.pl

-    In this case, we would only have to enter &ldquo;scripts/wakemeup.pl&rdquo; in the field. &ldquo;/mnt/Target01/123456/www.wakeupcall.com/&rdquo; will
+    In this case, we would only have to enter "scripts/wakemeup.pl" in the field. "/mnt/Target01/123456/www.wakeupcall.com/" will
     automatically be appended.
 Please also note that the trailing slash is automatically added.

 11. The next section involves scheduling the time when the job needs to be run.
 In our case, we want the script to run every day at 7:00AM.
-    So we would change the selection under &ldquo;Repeat by the: \\\_\_\\&rdquo;
-    drop down menu to &ldquo;Day.&rdquo; In the &ldquo;Time&rdquo; field, we would enter &ldquo;7:00.&rdquo;
+    So we would change the selection under "Repeat by the: \\\_\_\\" drop down menu to "Day."
+In the "Time" field, we would enter "7:00."
-12. Click the &ldquo;Add Task&rdquo; button at the bottom and the cron job will be enabled.
+12. Click the "Add Task" button at the bottom and the cron job will be enabled.

 **Note:** When you add a website through the Cloud Sites Control Panel,